 The job market

-Students completing the Media, Industry and Policy concentration take their education in many directions.
+Students completing the Media Management, Law and Policy concentration take their education in many directions.
 They are well prepared to work for private production companies, corporations, public television stations, major networks, internet-based media companies, federal or state governments, research and policy think tanks, or as entrepreneurs.

 Graduates with the degree have become station managers, media executives, policy advisors, corporate attorneys, information analysts, entrepreneurs, journalists, and educators, among other careers.